 Fleece is a man-made fabric created from polyester fibers that has many advantages, making it a very popular option for clothing, blankets and other uses.
-While there were initially a few disadvantages, modifications over the last several years have eliminated most of them, making it more desirable than wool for some applications.
+While there were initially a few disadvantages, modifications over the last several years have eliminated most of them, making the numerous varieties of fleece more desirable than wool for many applications.

 Functions of FleeceFleece fabric is used to make blankets and throws and is often sewn into workout clothes, outdoor clothing, sweatshirts/hoodies, jackets, hats, scarves, and other functional and fashionable attire.

 Composition of FleeceFleece is a woolen-type fabric made from synthetic fibers, usually 100 percent polyester, although it can also be combined with natural fibers such as wool and cotton or other man-made materials including spandex or rayon.
 Some fleece fabrics are treated with chemicals to make them waterproof, or Teflon, as well.